-Additionally, the project developed a method for enhanced sensitivity in scatterometry by analysing structureinduced resonances, which was also experimentally proven.
-A systematic numerical study based on rigorous RCWA modelling was also performed by the project in order to investigate the parameter dependencies of LSPR in silicon gratings observed in the Deep Ultraviolet (DUV) (I = 266.3 nm).
-The results demonstrated not only a significantly enhanced sensitivity of structure width and hight of < 0.2 nm and < 0.5 nm, respectively, for goniometric DUV scatterometry, but also a measurement capability with a sensitivity of about 1 nm for pitch measurements for sub-diffraction periods between 50 nm and 250 nm, which were not accessible without exploiting the LSPR.
+A systematic numerical study based on rigorous coupled-wave analysis (RCWA) modelling was performed in order to investigate the parameter dependencies of LSPR in silicon gratings observed in the DUV (I = 266.3 nm).
+The results demonstrate not only a significantly enhanced sensitivity of structure width and hight (of < 0.2 nm and < 0.5 nm, respectively), for goniometric DUV scatterometry, but also a measurement sensitivity capability of approx. 1 nm for pitch measurements for sub-diffraction periods between 50 nm and 250 nm, (which are not accessible without exploiting the LSPR).